Illinois Barber Exam 2026: Everything You Need to Know

 How do I renew my barber license in Illinois?

 Barber licenses expire on July 31st of odd-numbered years, and you can renew it at any point in the 30 days leading up to that date.
+You’ll just have to fill out a renewal application online.
+Renewing a barber’s license in Illinois costs $25 per year.

 • Get your results!